 If you’ve decided to take the plunge and book your dream trip trekking on the Inca Trail to Machu Picchu, then you’re probably pretty excited.
 But before you hop on the plane and set off on your adventure, it’s important to think about what you need to pack and the logistics of your luggage.

-A DAY PACK – This will have your daily essentials packed in it – things you will need while actually hiking on the trail, such as water and snacks (i’ll go into more detail later).
+A DAY PACK – This will have your daily essentials packed in it – things you will need while actually hiking on the trail, such as water, snacks, and your camera (I’ll go into more detail later).

 A SECOND BAG FOR THE PORTER – The tour company usually supplies this bag, the cost of which will be included in the tour.
 The rest of your items – toiletries, clothes, etc. – will be in this bag.

 The porters who will be assigned to accompany you on the Inca Trail usually come as part of the cost of the tour (in some cases, there is an additional fee to hire one).
-There will be a whole team of them, who will carry cooking equipment, your bag and camping things.
+There will be a whole team of them, who will carry cooking equipment, your bags and all the camping gear.

 Essential Items To Add To Your Inca Trail Packing List